 Connect single links in the Chain

-As the single population of the United States rises, the notion that Christian singles aren’t really single at all is significant.
+As the single population rises, the notion that Christian singles aren’t really single at all is significant.
 Single Christians are joined in life purpose with the Lord.
 Christian single, Tina Barta, reflects this truth.
 RNS quotes Tina as saying, “I am in a relationship with Christ.
 Yes, I’m single, but I’m pursuing Christ, and he’s pursuing me.”

 The pursuit of God is a foundational key in the life of every believer, regardless of his or her marital status.
 As we lay aside our differences and realize that we are all joined with the Lord, we’re better able to love one another as Christ has loved us.

-- Surround your single friends with a comfortable social environment.
+- Help to creat a comfortable social environment for your single friends.
 Allow them to laugh out loud and really be themselves.
 In this relaxed setting, they might express their concerns to you.